garden-io/garden/docs/using-garden/config-templates.md

 ### Defining and referencing inputs

+It's possible to define a schema to validate inputs given to a `ConfigTemplate`.
+If no schema is defined any inputs are allowed.

 On the `ConfigTemplate`, the `inputsSchemaPath` field points to a standard [JSON Schema](https://json-schema.org/) file, which describes the schema for the `inputs` field on every action and module that references the template.
 In our example, it looks like this:

 ```json